MatheusRich/matheusrich.github.io/_drafts/dont-use-comments-use-code.md

 end
 ```

-If an Exception is too hard for you, you can just give a warning.
+If an `exception` is too harsh for you, you can just give a warning.

 You could go ever further: